sphinx-doc/sphinx/doc/usage/quickstart.rst

 -----------

-Many Sphinx documents including the `Python documentation`_ are published on the internet.
+Many Sphinx documents including the `Python documentation`_ are published on the Internet.
 When you want to make links to such documents from your documentation, you can do it with :mod:`sphinx.ext.intersphinx`.

 .. _Python documentation: https://docs.python.org/3